Principal bundles under reductive groups: Universal and minimal reductive groupoids

-\begin{rem} Corollary~\ref{c:minequiv} can be used to decompose the tensor powers of a vector bundle into its indecomposable summands by reducing to a question about representations of reductive groups.
-The following is a simple example, which will be useful in Section~\ref{s:curves1}.
-Let $H$ be as in Theorem~\ref{t:main} and suppose that $k$ is algebraically closed and that every finite \'etale $H$\nd scheme of rank $2$ is trivial.
+\begin{exmp} Corollary~\ref{c:minequiv} can be used to decompose the tensor powers of a vector bundle into its indecomposable summands by reducing to a question about representations of reductive groups.
+The following is a simple example, which will be used in Section~\ref{s:curves1}.
+Suppose that $k$ is algebraically closed, that $H^0_H(X,\sO_X)$ is as in Theorem~\ref{t:main}, and that $X$ is geometrically simply $H$\nd connected.
 Then every symmetric power of an indecomposable representation $\sV$ of $H$ of rank $2$ is indecomposable.
-To see this, let $K$ be a minimal reductive subgroupoid over $H$ of $\underline{\Iso}_{\sO_X}(\sV)$.
-By Lemma~\ref{l:etfunact}\ref{i:etfunactff} and Corollary~\ref{c:minequiv}, we may replace $H$ by $K$ and hence suppose that $H$ is a reductive groupoid.
-Then by Lemma~\ref{l:Isoequivac}, $H = \underline{\Iso}_G(P)$ for a reductive $k$\nd group $G$ and principal $G$\nd bundle $P$.
-Pulling back onto $P$, we reduce first to the case where $P$ is trivial and then to the case where $X = \Spec(k)$ and $H = G$ is a reductive $k$\nd group.
-The image $\overline{H}$ of $H$ in $GL(\sV)$ is non-commutative, because otherwise $\sV$ would be decomposable.
-Also $\overline{H}$ has no finite quotient of order $2$, because such a quotient would define a non-trivial finite \'etale $H$\nd scheme of rank $2$.
-Thus $\overline{H}$ is either $GL(\sV)$ or $SL(\sV)$, and the result follows. \end{rem}
+To see this, let $K$ be a minimal reductive subgroupoid over $H$ of $\underline{\Iso}_X(\sV)$.
+By Lemma~\ref{l:funact} with $K_{\mathrm{\acute{e}t}}$ for $K$ and Corollary~\ref{c:minequiv}, we may replace $H$ by $K$ and hence suppose that $H$ is a reductive groupoid.
+By Lemma~\ref{l:prereppull} and Proposition~\ref{p:const}, we may suppose further that $H$ is constant, and hence finally that $X = \Spec(k)$ and $H$ is a reductive $k$\nd subgroup of $GL(\sV)$.
+Then $H$ is non-commutative, because otherwise $\sV$ would be decomposable.
+Also $H$ is connected, because any finite quotient $\ne 1$ would define a non-constant finite \'etale $H$\nd scheme.
+Thus $H$ contains $SL(\sV)$, and the result follows. \end{exmp}